AUTHORISED LEGAL AID PROVIDER – FAMILY LAW

 The court can order:

-- That the Respondent must be for good behaviour and must not commit domestic violence against the Aggrieved.
+- That the Respondent must be of good behaviour and must not commit domestic violence against the Aggrieved.

 - That the Respondent must not contact with the Aggrieved or ask anyone else to contact the Aggrieved on their behalf.